 You do NOT have to complete the math prerequisite to apply to the program; you may take the class concurrently with other degree courses.

 Human Centered Design & Engineering is an interdisciplinary program.
 As such, we attract applicants from a wide variety of academic backgrounds.
 Approximately one-third of our applicants come from technical backgrounds, one-third from social science or research backgrounds, and one-third from design backgrounds.
 These backgrounds include Anthropology, Architecture, Business Administration, Computer Science, Economics, Electrical Engineering, English, Graphic Design, History, Human Centered Design & Engineering, Industrial Engineering, Informatics, Information Technology, Mechanical Engineering, Political Science, Product Design, Psychology, Sociology, Software Engineering, Technical Communication, and Web Design & Development.

-HCDE encourages international applicants to familiarize themselves with the policies and procedures of the UW Graduate School.
-You can access information regarding international degrees, language proficiency requirements, and other important information on the UW Graduate School international student application page.
-The Graduate School also maintains a page of Frequently Asked Questions (FAQs) for international applicants.
+Information regarding international degrees and language proficiency requirements can be found on the UW Graduate School International Student Application page.
+The UW Graduate School also maintains a page of Frequently Asked Questions (FAQs) for international applicants.

 Below you will find links for UW-related information, including links for the graduate school and UW Professional and Continuing Education (PCE).

 PhD Application--Dec 16, 2013